On a nonlinear nonlocal reaction-diffusion system applied to image restoration

-is a reaction-diffusion equation, where $K'$ is the adjoint operator of $K$, $g(s^2) = G'(s^2)$.
-When $\lambda=0$, \eqref{eqn:second-order-PDE} reduces to a pure diffusion equation, which can be employed for image denoising.
-Many models have been proposed for image restoration.
+and it is well known that sharp edges cannot be preserved under \eqref{eqn:heat-reaction}.
 In the well-known ROF model {proposed by Rudin, Osher and Fatemi} \cite{RUDIN1992,RUDIN1994} {(see also \cite{CAI2012}), total variation (TV) regularization is employed by selecting $G(s)=2\sqrt{s}$ and minimizing \eqref{eqn:energy} in $BV(\Omega)$}, which results in {the subgradient flow}

 The use of TV can effectively preserve edges but easily cause a staircase effect.
 Various improved versions \cite{TAKEDA2008,HUANG2008,BREDIES2010} have been proposed to eliminate this effect.
-Another popular class of choices is to use anisotropic diffusivity $g(s^2)=\frac{1}{1+k_1s^2}$, leading to Perona-Malik diffusion \cite{PERONA1990,WELK2005}, {that is, using the flow}
+Another popular class of choices is to {employ} Perona-Malik diffusion \cite{PERONA1990,WELK2005}, {that is, using the flow}

-{generated by \eqref{eqn:energy} with $G(s) = \frac{1}{k_1} \log(1+ k_1 s)$.} Perona-Malik diffusion is a forward-backward diffusion process which is known to sharpen edges effectively but {it is mathematically ill-posed and can} cause staircase instability.
-To reduce the noise sensitivity of Perona-Malik diffusion \cite{WEICKERT1997}, various regularization methods \cite{CATTE1992,GUIDOTTI2009,GUIDOTTI2012,GUIDOTTI2013,SHAO2022} can be utilized to enhance its stability.
+{generated by \eqref{eqn:energy} with $G(s) = \frac{1}{k_1} \log(1+ k_1 s)$.} Perona-Malik diffusion is a forward-backward diffusion process which is known to sharpen edges effectively but {it is mathematically ill-posed and can} cause staircase instability \cite{WEICKERT1997-2,GUIDOTTI2015}.
+To reduce the noise sensitivity of Perona-Malik diffusion \cite{WEICKERT1997}, various regularization methods \cite{CATTE1992,GUIDOTTI2009,GUIDOTTI2012,GUIDOTTI2013} can be utilized to enhance its stability.
 Higher order regularization terms and PDEs have been proposed to overcome the staircase effect of edge-preserving second-order PDEs.
-Some early works \cite{TUMBLIN1999,YOU2000} indicated that methods based on fourth-order PDEs can effectively reduce the staircase effect but encourage piecewise planar solutions, with modification can be found in \cite{BERTOZZI2004,HAJIABOLI2009,GUIDOTTI2011,WEN2022}.
+Some early works \cite{YOU2000,LYSAKER2003} indicated that methods based on fourth-order PDEs can effectively reduce the staircase effect but encourage piecewise planar solutions, with modification can be found in \cite{BERTOZZI2004,GUIDOTTI2011,WEN2022}.

 {Besides being interpreted as a gradient descent flow of an energy functional, a PDE of the form \eqref{eqn:second-order-PDE} can also be directly understood from the perspective of reaction-diffusion equations.
 From the physical point of view, reaction-diffusion equation describes the evolution of the concentration of a substance in space and time.
 The diffusion represents the transport of the substance from regions of high concentration to regions of low concentration, and the reaction process accounts for transformation or other dynamic processes \cite{VOLPERT2014,ROUSSEL2019}.
 The classical diffusion process for a density function $u$ originates from the principle of mass conservation \cite{MEHRER2007}, expressed as